We are also technical translators specializing in several industrial and scientific fields

 While it may seem strange, technical and scientific translators often do not correctly understand the source text.
 In many cases this misunderstanding stems from a basic lack of knowledge in the field, but sometimes it occurs due to source texts which are poorly written or have themselves been translated into a new source language by non-native speakers.

 English→Italian translators working on texts originating in Japan (or other non-English-speaking markets) are familiar with this problem and sometimes encounter serious difficulties in properly understand their meaning.
-In such cases an unexperienced translator will end up hiding behind a translation that is too literal, appearing almost as if processed through machine translation, whereas a more expert technical translator will be able to identify the intended meaning and use logical reasoning and experience to successfully improve a badly written source text into something that makes sense in the target language.
+In such cases an unexperienced translator will end up hiding behind a too literal translation, appearing almost as if processed through machine translation, whereas a more expert technical translator will be able to identify the intended meaning and use logical reasoning and experience to successfully improve a badly written source text into something that makes sense in the target language.

 It goes without saying that translating directly from the original language rather than a translation of it is ideal—in particular when translating between extremely different languages such as Japanese and English or Italian—but this is not always feasible.
 Paradoxically, in certain specialized fields it may make more sense to hire a competent native speaker of the source language to perform the translation, because this would at least guarantee the fundamental accuracy of the translation.
 A native speaker of the target language could then be employed to rework the translation into something that is natural and grammatically correct in the target language.